Those Naughty 70’s Songs

 Probably the most overt and famous rock song about losing it.
 Graphically described and all rolled up in a mini rock opera.
 When I hear this song today all I can think of is that every teenager in New York in the 1970’s had a copy of this album in one form or another LP or cassette.
 If you are ever at a flea market and see a bunch of 8 track tapes I can practically guarantee that this album will be among the stash.
 A brilliant stroke of this song was to have Yankees announcer Phil Rizzuto do the “play by play” of getting “from base to base” in the middle break.

 Listening to Paradise By The Dashboard Light and the entire Bat Out of Hell album with fresh ears makes me conclude one thing: it still holds up 35 years later as being a highlight of rock’ roll, even if song and album have been played to death.
 Is there any music being made today that is comparable in lyrical or musical quality?
 It certainly helps having consummate musicians like Jim Steinman, Edgar Winter and Todd Rundgren and Max Weinberg in you band.
-Here is Meat Loaf live in 1978 with Karla DeVito live on The Old Grey Whistle Test.
+Here is Meat Loaf live in 1978 with Karla DeVito live.
 (Ellen Foley is the vocalist who sang with Meat Loaf on the album.)

 3. The Raspberries – Go All The Way